yonicd/reactor/README.md

 ### Testing Expectations

-Reactor can also test reactivity expectations in a `testthat` framework using the builtin `expect_reactivity()` function
+Finally reactor tests reactivity expectations in a `testthat` framework using the builtin `expect_reactivity()` function

 ``` r